rjain9/TravisCI/README.md

 ![Other CI tools](img/ci_tools.png)

 ### Our view on Travis CI
+We like it as it communicates well with `GitHub`.
+It is very simple to use and does not involve the work of managing packages and plugins as it might be the case in other CI tools like `Jenkins`.

 ### Setup Instructions
 * Create a new GitHub repository or clone it from remote